-As of March 2018, approximately 300 Fujitsu Way leaders are working to disseminate the Fujitsu Way message in organizations across the Fujitsu Group, including subsidiaries in Japan and abroad.
-By surveying the condition of activities at home and overseas, the leaders also share information with each other on their progress in their respective organizations.
+As of March 2019, approximately 270 Fujitsu Way leaders are working to disseminate the Fujitsu Way message in organizations across the Fujitsu Group, including subsidiaries in Japan and abroad.
+By surveying the condition of activities at home and overseas once a year, the leaders also share information with each other on their progress in their respective organizations on a regular basis.

-On our corporate intranet, we started distributing a video message of President Tanaka talking about the Fujitsu Way based on his own personal experiences.
+On our corporate intranet, we distribute a video message of President Tanaka talking about the Fujitsu Way based on his own personal experiences.
 Currently, the message is available in 18 languages including Japanese.

-Through these efforts to make a chance to face the Fujitsu Way, the Fujitsu Group tries to spread the core concepts and make all employees understand the mission of Fujitsu and how they can contribute to shape tomorrow.
+Through these efforts to share the Fujitsu Way, the Fujitsu Group tries to spread the core concepts and make all employees understand the mission of Fujitsu and how they can contribute to shape tomorrow.

 Fujitsu Way Leader Training